litmuschaos/litmus-go/experiments/generic/pod-memory-hog/README.md

 </tr>
 <tr>
  <td> Pod Memory Hog </td>
- <td> This experiment causes Memory resource consumption on specified application containers by using dd command which will used to consume memory of the application container for certain duration of time.
-It can test the application's resilience to potential slowness/unavailability of some replicas due to high Memory load.</td>
+<td> This experiment causes Memory resource consumption on specified application containers using `cgroups` and litmus `nsutil` which consume memory resources of the given target containers.
+It can test the application's resilience to potential slowness/unavailability of some replicas due to high CPU load. </td>
  <td>  <a href="https://docs.litmuschaos.io/docs/pod-memory-hog/"> Here </a> </td>
  </tr>
  </table>